What is Miner Wars?

 2. Calculate Remainder: Divide this decimal number by the total score.
 The remainder from this division is the winning number.

-Step 4: Find Winner: The clan and the player whose interval contains this winning number win the round
+Step 4: The clan and the player whose interval contains this winning number win the round

 You can always check the calculations for the last round using the Secured by blockchain button on the Home screen